CSBiology/iMLP/README.md

 ### Dotnet tool

 imlp is packaged as dotnet tool.
 To use it:
-- install the [.NET SDK]() for your system
+- install the [.NET SDK](https://dotnet.microsoft.com/download) for your system
-- run either `dotnet tool install imlp` for a local or `dotnet tool install -g imlp` for a global installation
+- run either `dotnet tool install imlp` (after initializing a local manifest via `dotnet new tool-manifest`) for a local or `dotnet tool install -g imlp` for a global installation
-- you can now run the tool via `dotnet imlp ...`
+- you can now run the tool via `dotnet imlp ...` (for a local installation) or `imlp ...` (for a global installation)

 #### Dependencies on linux